Couple Counseling Exercises to Improve Communication

 - What gifts and liabilities do we each continue to bring to the marriage union?

-- Do we have key supporters who affirm our connection and are willing to help us maintain it?
+- Do we have key supporters who affirm our connection?

 - What role does faith play in our partnership?